 Medical products and technology developed and produced in the United States are highly regarded in Argentina.
 This is particularly relevant for U.S. exporters that offer high quality products at competitive prices.
 In this competitive market, much of the demand for mass-market technologies is already being met.

-However, due to scarcer budgets for both public and private sectors and the local market macroeconomic scenario, product export potential will be determined on a case-by-case basis.
+However, budget constraints of both the public and private sectors coupled with the country’s macroeconomic scenario, results in product export potential being determined on a case-by-case basis.

 All imports of medical products require prior registration, by an experienced medical equipment importer, with the Argentine food, drug, and medical equipment regulatory agency, ANMAT, the Argentine equivalent of the FDA.

-For additional information on this industry, including market analysis, trade events, contacts, and the products and services that the U.S. Commercial Service can provide to help you succeed in the Argentine market, please contact Liliana Paz, Industry Specialist.
+For additional information on this industry, including market analysis, trade events, contacts, and the products and services that the U.S. Commercial Service can provide to help you succeed in the Argentine market, please contact our Healthcare Industry Specialist Liliana Paz.